ydvrahul777/Predicting-Early-Readmission-for-Diabetic-Patients/README.md

 🚑 Predicting Early Readmission for Diabetic Patients

-📌 Project Overview
+📌 Project Overview:
 Hospital readmissions within 30 days are a critical issue, impacting both patient health and hospital efficiency.
 This project aims to predict whether a diabetic patient is at high risk of early readmission, enabling better resource allocation and preventive care.

-🎯 Objectives
+🎯 Objectives:

 Identify patients at risk of early readmission within 30 days.

 Help hospitals optimize resource utilization and reduce costs.

 Improve patient outcomes through timely interventions.

 📂 Dataset
 The dataset was sourced from the UCI Machine Learning Repository, containing patient records, demographic details, medical history, and hospital admission details.